sgirem463/ML-AI-Comparing-Classifiers/README.md

 ## Improving the models

-I tried tuningn the hypoerparameters with grid searching.
+I tried tuning the hypoerparameters with grid searching.
 On toop of that I think we should use a different performance metric which focus more on recall and specificity, also with recall being given higher weigh than specificity.
 Each FalseNegative sample means we lose the opportunity to contact and convince the customer to participate in the campaign.
 Slightly lower specificity is okay as long as the resource put in to contact each False Positive customer isn't very high.

 LogisticRegression is tuned by grid searching on parameter C/regularization, SVM is tuned by grid searching on gama, DecisionTree is tuned by grid searching on max-depth, KNN is tuned by grid searching on n_neighbors.